-Teachers continue to be trained in the areas of technology, reading, writing, and mathematics developing strategies and activities used across the curriculum and at all grade levels.
-Each year the staff participates in a wide range of workshops and conferences including: Differentiated Instruction, phonemic awareness, Balanced Literacy, inclusion, Family Math and Science, Guided Reading, computer literacy, the Internet, curriculum standards, the writing process, testing, and collaborative teaching.
+Our teachers continue to be trained in how best to implement technology, and effective teaching strategies and practices used across the curriculum at all grade levels.
+Each year, the staff participates in a wide range of workshops and conferences including: differentiated instruction, remediation strategies for struggling readers, balanced literacy, sheltered English instruction, team-teaching, social emotional learning, guided reading, curriculum standards, and the writing process.

-In cooperation with the PTO, we plan programs for parents and students throughout the year which include: High Touch High Tech (a hands on Science program for the entire student body); Cultural Awareness Day; Book Fairs; Breakfast with Santa; Senior Citizens Day; pre-school Story Hour; a Family Picnic; Bowling Night; Market Day; and our Lincoln Day Breakfast.
+In cooperation with a hard-working PTO, we plan programs for parents and students throughout the year which include: High Touch, High Tech (a hands-on Science program for the entire student body); Book Fairs; Holiday Socials; Breakfast with Santa; Senior Citizens Day; Pre-K Story Hour; End-of-Year Family Picnic; Healthy Heart Day; and our Lincoln Day Breakfast.

-In conclusion, we are fortunate to have an extremely dedicated staff who enjoys their profession and work tirelessly toward meeting the needs of their students and the district.
+In conclusion, we are fortunate to have a staff that is extremely dedicated to their profession, and who work tirelessly towards meeting the needs of their students and the district.
 Add in a supportive parent community, and wonderful, receptive students, and you have the makings of a truly special school.